Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

 All things considered, the best course of action is to check with your veterinarian to find out precisely how much exercise is healthy and necessary for your dog.

 The Dangers of Avoiding Exercise

-The amount of exercise your dog needs can vary, but we've seen that it's an essential part of your dog's good health.
-What happens if you don't exercise your dog enough, or avoid it entirely?
+The amount of exercise your dog needs can vary, but it’s an essential part of your dog’s wellbeing.
+What happens if you don’t exercise your dog enough, or avoid it entirely?

-When a dog doesn't exercise enough, he's placed at a high risk for obesity.
-Obesity occurs when a dog doesn't burn off the calories that he intakes during a day.
-The only way to burn off those calories is through daily exercise.
+When a dog doesn’t exercise enough, they are at higher risk for obesity.
+Obesity occurs when a dog doesn’t burn off excess calories through exercise.

-Obesity is so dangerous because when left unchecked, it can result in a whole host of other health concerns, including arthritis, joint problems, and back pain.
+Obesity is so dangerous because when left unchecked, it can result in a host of other health concerns, including arthritis, joint problems, and back pain.
 It also places dogs at an increased risk for heatstroke, reduced respiratory function, and even tracheal collapse.
-As cute as you think your pudgy pet might be, obesity is no laughing matter — it's one of the leading causes of health trouble among domesticated dogs, and there's no way to reverse or avoid it without regular exercise.
+As cute as you think your pudgy pet might be, obesity is no laughing matter — in fact, obese dogs live on average two to two-and-a-half years less than dogs of an ideal weight.

-When dog parents don't provide their canine companions with enough exercise, the dog becomes restless and irritable.
-In time, a dog who doesn't receive enough physical activity will start to act out in undesirable ways.
+When dog parents don’t provide their canine companions with enough exercise, a dog can become restless and irritable.
+In time, a dog who doesn’t receive enough physical activity will start to act out in undesirable ways.
 Here are just a few of the behavior problems that under-stimulated dogs tend to demonstrate:

 - Attempted escape

 It’s easier to prevent issues like these ahead of time rather than deal with them after the fact.
 So will a walk around the block be enough to keep your pup happy?
 Read on for suggestions for high-activity and low-activity dogs.